 I would never turn down a flapjack (oat bar for my American readers) of any type, but I particularly love this sticky marmalade version.
 If you love spreading marmalade on your toast, I can’t imagine you not loving this recipe.

 This is a perfect recipe for marmalade fans – there is marmalade both in and on top of the flapjack bars.
-The orange marmalade glaze on top definitely makes the flapjacks extra sticky and gooey!
+The orange marmalade glaze on top makes the flapjacks extra sticky and gooey!

 why you’ll love this recipe